-Since inception of the Endangered Places Program in 1996, Colorado Preservation, Inc. has only “Lost” 5 sites.
+Since inception of the Endangered Places Program in 1996, Colorado Preservation, Inc. has only “Lost” 6 sites.
 While this is a good track record, with these losses there are important lessons to be learned.
 One of the biggest lessons we have learned is that community support is huge.
 How a site moves from “Alert” to a “Save” depends in great part on how involved and dedicated the community is to protecting the resource.
-In recent years with the loss of the Given Institute, Aspen, and the Baldwin building, Holeyoke, we have learned that it is best to be pro-active regarding advocacy and outreach on the benefits of preservation and historic resources in general.
-Over the years we have also learned the importance of engaging, educating, and empowering communities not only with the outcome of a particular Listed endangered resource, but also on how to prevent future threats.
+In recent years with the loss of the Given Institute in Aspen, and the Baldwin building in Holeyoke, we have learned that it is best to be pro-active regarding advocacy and outreach on the benefits of preservation and historic resources in general.
+Over the years we have also learned the importance of engaging, educating, and empowering communities not only with the outcome of a particular listed endangered resource, but also on how to prevent future threats.

 At the heart of historic preservation are the dedicated efforts of individuals.
 Successful preservation requires the collaborative efforts of many and Colorado Preservation, Inc. needs your help.

 1. Nominate a threatened historic site to the Most Endangered Places List